roytang/blog/content/post/2008/02/i-have-a-psp.md

 url: /2008/02/i-have-a-psp/
 ---

 Bought one last week, had not had time to log it until now.
 It was not so much planned and maybe a bit more of an impulse buy.
 Something like a cellphone conversation with my brother who's standing in a store in Singapore pressuring me with "Well?
-Should I buy one or not?&#8221; I don't like pressure, so obviously I just said, "Ok, whatever!&#8221;
+Should I buy one or not?"
+I don't like pressure, so obviously I just said, "Ok, whatever!"

 The inevitable question arises: which one is better, PSP or NDS?
 A friend asked me if they have different types of games, and I tell her that the NDS has more fun/casual games, while the PSP has more action-oriented stuff.
 So I guess it really depends on your taste.